-Wisconsin is a beautiful state filled with networks of small country roads that crisscross the state.
-We usually like to avoid the freeway during the summer and fall so we can experience the miles of undulating wheat corn and soy bean fields dotted with old barns and ancient stone silos.
+Wisconsin is a beautiful state filled with networks of small country roads that crisscross the land.
+We usually like to avoid the freeway during the summer and fall, so we can experience the miles of undulating wheat, corn, and soy bean fields dotted with old barns and ancient stone silos.

-Sadly, in 2016 our then Governor Walker made a deal with a Korean company to build a multibillion-dollar manufacturing hub called Foxconn.
-This company produced liquid crystals used for flat screen TV’s.
-In order to build this hub, hundreds of acres of beautiful farmland in Mount Pleasant was sold and bulldozed.
-Natural habitats were destroyed, wetlands filled in and 100 year old oak trees cut down.
+Sadly, in 2016 our then Governor Scott Walker made a deal with a Korean company to build a multibillion-dollar manufacturing hub called Foxconn.
+This company produces liquid crystals used for flat screen TV’s.
+In order to build this hub, hundreds of acres of beautiful farmland in Mount Pleasant were sold and bulldozed.
+Natural habitats were destroyed, wetlands filled in, and 100 year old oak trees cut down.
 Once beautiful farms were now deserts of flattened dirt.
-What is more disconcerting is the fact that in order to produce liquid crystals, gallons of Lake Michigan water has to be used, and in order to attract this Korean company, environmental standards were loosened.
+What is more disconcerting is the fact that, in order to produce liquid crystals, gallons of Lake Michigan water has to be used, and in order to attract this Korean company, environmental standards were loosened.
 This greedy, thoughtless deal is the inspiration for my current body of work.